Key Information

 The decision to close AYDC and build a new facility aligns with the recommendations of the Youth Justice Blueprint and the Tasmanian Government’s Commission of Inquiry.
 These recommendations prioritise therapeutic trauma informed approaches.
 Evidence shows that therapeutic approaches prevent reoffending and keep the community safer.

-The new facility will play a role in the broader reforms to Tasmania’s youth justice system.
+The new Tasmanian Youth Justice Facility will play a role in the broader reforms to Tasmania’s youth justice system.
 The main focus of the reforms is on diversion and early intervention, with detention being a last resort.
-The new facility will focus on providing care for the small number of children and young people who need secure accommodation, within a therapeutic, trauma-informed and culturally safe environment.
+The new Facility will focus on providing care for the small number of children and young people who need secure accommodation, within a therapeutic, trauma-informed and culturally safe environment.

 For the small number of children and young people who require care within a secure environment, the Facility will provide: